 Habitat for Humanity has long recognized the critical role women play in their communities and their specific barriers to homeownership.
 That’s why Habitat’s Women Build program, thanks to the generous partnership of Lowe’s, brings together future homeowners and dedicated volunteers to help women build a better future for their families and communities.

 We are grateful to the longstanding partnership Women Build has with Lowe's.
-Oak Park Heights Lowe's has stepped in to help with donated materials, endless discounts for our home and volunteers who will join us at Women Build this year.
 Thank you!

 Habitat for Humanity Women Build had it's start in 1991.

 You might know Joan Bartz (pictured in the red shirt), who has been with us on our Women Build events since we started.
 Joan is also with Thrivent, a longtime partner of ours, and had this to say about her Women Build experience her first year: